 So let's put on those aprons, move your laptop to the kitchen, and start with these delightful little marzipan fruits.

-You will find our marzipan recipe on the Almond Flour page of this site.
+You will find our marzipan recipe on the gluten free Christmas cake page.
 It is easy to make and the quantities given will be enough to create a whole fruit basket!

 In addition to the marzipan (or almond paste as it is also known), you will need the following decoration tools...

 - Food coloring

 - clean thin paint brush, for use only in the kitchen

 - small pastry cutters, if you want to add leaves

 Coloring the marzipan